rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 Don't worry about those warnings for now; we'll clear them up in a future section.
 They're just warnings, we've built things successfully!

-Let's convert the `network` module next.
+Let's extract the `network` module into its own file next, using the same pattern.
 Change `src/lib.rs` to look like this:

 Filename: src/lib.rs